Hyyote/DARKSTAR/README.md

 2. Double-click `BUILD.bat`
 3. Choose option 1 for self-contained build
 4. Find your executable at `Bin\Release\publish\DARKSTAR.exe`

+## Kernel driver instructions
+- **building in case of getting the Spectre Mitigation error**:<br>
+Developer Command Prompt for VS 2022<br>
+cd path\to\driver<br>
+msbuild DarkstarDriver.vcxproj /p:Configuration=Release /p:Platform=x64 /p:SpectreMitigation=false<br>

+Register DarkstarDriver.sys as a service, disable Driver Signature Enforcement to start (DSEFix and OSR Driver Loader for ease of use, though DSEFix is certain to cause a BSOD after some time)

 ### Manual Build (Self-Contained)